Updated on 2025-07-11 GMT+08:00

 Advanced Forwarding

-Specifies whether to enable the advanced forwarding policy.
-You can add advanced forwarding policies to HTTP or HTTPS listeners to forward requests to different backend server groups.
+Specifies whether to enable advanced forwarding.
+This option allows you to configure advanced forwarding policies for HTTP or HTTPS listeners to forward requests to different backend server groups.

 For more information, see Advanced Forwarding.